How Brand Collaborations With Retailers Drive Business Results

 Broader Distribution Channels and Brick-and-Mortar Real Estate

-Brands that partner with the right retailer might not only see increased sales but improved customer satisfaction and retention, too.
-This can be a tremendous opportunity to give customers a chance to come face-to-face with your product, rather than viewing pictures or videos online.
+Brands who partner with the right retailer might not only see increased sales, but improved customer satisfaction and retention, too.
+This can be a tremendous opportunity allowing customers to come face-to-face with your product, rather than viewing pictures or videos online.

 Remember, you can go beyond simply offering your product on the retailers' shelves: other creative alignments include offering pick-up/drop-off services, dedicated sales staff, or more, depending on your brand’s needs.